MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 > [!WARNING]
 > * The system will automatically disable a materialized view if changes to the source table of the materialized view, or changes in data, lead to incompatibility between the materialized view query and the expected materialized view schema.
 > * To avoid this error, the materialized view query must be deterministic.
-For example, the [bag_unpack](../../query/bag-unpackplugin.md) or [pivot](../../query/pivotplugin.md) plug-in results in a non-deterministic schema.
+For example, the [bag_unpack](../../query/bag-unpackplugin.md) or [pivot](../../query/pivotplugin.md) plugin results in a non-deterministic schema.
 > * When you're using an `arg_max(Timestamp, *)` aggregation and when `autoUpdateSchema` is false, changes to the source table can also lead to schema mismatches.
 Avoid this failure by defining the view query as `arg_max(Timestamp, Column1, Column2, ...)`, or by using the `autoUpdateSchema` option.
 > * Using `autoUpdateSchema` might lead to irreversible data loss when columns in the source table are dropped.
 > * Monitor automatic disabling of materialized views by using the [MaterializedViewResult metric](materialized-views-monitoring.md#materializedviewresult-metric).